Hide object properties with JavaScript symbols

 This post is part of my Today I learned series in which I share all my web development learnings.

-JS symbols are an underrated language feature that I probably should use for more things.
-And let alone the nicely nerdy well-known symbols that help you to really understand how JavaScript works under the hood.
+JS symbols are such an underrated language feature and if you dive deeper into the nicely nerdy well-known symbols you'll better understand how JavaScript works under the hood.
+Thumbs up for symbols! ๐

-One of these symbol use cases is hiding properties in a good old JavaScript objects.
+One symbol use case is hiding properties in a good old JavaScript objects.

 const lastTouched = Symbol('lastTouched');